waqasraz/code-context/README.md

 - `--no-hybrid`: Disable hybrid relevance detection and use pure embeddings or keywords.
 - `--embedding-provider <PROVIDER>`: Embedding provider: 'ollama', 'gemini', 'openai' (soon), 'anthropic' (soon).
 Default: 'ollama'.
 - `--embedding-model <MODEL>`: Model to use for embeddings (e.g., "nomic-embed-text", "gemini-embedding-001").
 Default: "nomic-embed-text".
+- `--embedding-api-key <KEY>`: API key for the embedding model, if different from LLM API key (required for Gemini, OpenAI, Anthropic, but not for Ollama).
 - `--embedding-endpoint <URL>`: Endpoint URL for embedding API (used for 'ollama'/'local' provider).
 Default: "http://localhost:11434/api/embeddings".

 ### Environment Variables